About the Library / Learning Resource Centre (LRC)

-Our Library is centrally located adjacent to the New Hall.
-It provides access to a collection of books, magazines and computers which are available to all students.
+The LRC is centrally located adjacent to the New Hall.
+It provides access to a collection of books, magazines and computers, which are available to all students.

-Normally open from 8:00 until 16:00, the library is run by members of Academy staff.
-The main purpose of the library is to support students’ learning with information and recreational reading material.
-There are nearly 16000 books in the library, along with subscriptions to about 50 magazines and six daily newspapers, with back copies available in either paper copy, or online (see below).
+Normally open from 8:00 until 16:00, the LRC is run by members of Academy staff.
+The main purpose is to support students’ learning with information and recreational reading material.
+There are nearly 16000 books available, along with subscriptions to about 50 magazines and six daily newspapers, with back copies available in either paper copy, or online (see below).
 To search the library stock please click here.

 There are lots of suggestions to help students choose their reading books, including the top 100 or so titles from the past school year (The fault in Our Stars, and the Diary of a Wimpy Kid series are at the top).

 There are 24 computers giving access to the internet, intranet and many locally held resources, accessible by all of our students, which also provide access to a number of subscription-based online services.

 Back copies of newspapers are available through the county library service at: http://www.cambridgeshire.gov.uk/info/20060/online_library_services which gives free access to further online subscription-based resources for members of the public library service, including ebooks.
 Students need a library card and account to access these services, so if you are not a member, drop in to your local library.
 It is free to join.

 All students in Years 7 to 11 can borrow up to 3 fiction and 3 non-fiction books, usually for 3 weeks.
 These can be renewed at any time, but if they are overdue, must be presented for renewal.
 Overdue charges are not used, but those students with overdue books will not be allowed to borrow further material until their accounts are cleared.
 As in the public library, lost material should be paid for.